 Accept Debit and Credit Card Payments for Your Small Business With a Merchant Account

-A merchant account lets your business accept debit and credit card payments.
+A merchant account is a special type of business bank account that allows your business accept different types of payment, typically debit and credit card payments.

 There are two ways to get a merchant account; both require that you enter into an agreement:

 Option #1: Enter into an agreement with a member bank that has a processing relationship with Visa and Mastercard.